jinglinstella/cache-server/Readme.md

 # IPC: Inter-Process Communication

-First, implement the getfile server to act as a proxy server.
-This server will accept incoming GETFILE requests and translate them into http requests for another server, such as one located on the internet.
+The getfile server act as a proxy server.
+It accepts incoming GETFILE requests and translate them into http requests for another server, such as one located on the internet.

-Then, implement a cache process that will run on the same machine as the proxy and communicate with it via shared memory.
+The cache process runs on the same machine as the proxy and communicate with it via shared memory.

 ![part2 architecture](docs/part2.png)